 HABIT: White or pale pink summer flowers in 1”-2” globes.
-Fruit follow in heavy redish brown clusters.
+Fruit follow in heavy reddish brown clusters.
 Hardy from zone 5 to 10.

 PROBLEMS: Few other than hard to find in the nursery trade.
-Foliage is toxic and unpalletable to livestock.
+Foliage is toxic and unpalatable to livestock.

 OTHER INFORMATION: Native Americans used buttonbush for a number of medicinal purposes.
-The root and bark were used to treat eye disorders, the bark was chewed to relieve toothaches and was boiled and used to treat headaches, dysentary, fevers, and stomaches.
+The root and bark were used to treat eye disorders, the bark was chewed to relieve toothaches and was boiled and used to treat headaches, dysentery, fevers, and stomachs.